leozhangcs/leozhangcs.github.io/index.md

 [Feb-25] Our new work __Test-Time Backdoor Detection for Object Detection Models__ has been accepted by the 2025 _IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)_!
 Well done, Hangtao!

-[Jan-25] Two new works, __Data-Free Model-Related Attacks: Unleashing the Potential of Generative AI__ and __Data Duplication: A Novel Multi-Purpose Attack Paradigm in Machine Unlearning__, have been accepted by the _34th Usenix Security Symposium_!
+[Jan-25] Two new works, __Data-Free Model-Related Attacks: Unleashing the Potential of Generative AI__ and __Data Duplication: A Novel Multi-Purpose Attack Paradigm in Machine Unlearning__, have been accepted by the _34th USENIX Security Symposium_!
 Congrats to Dayong and the team!

 [Jan-25] Our new work __BadRobot: Manipulating Embodied LLMs in the Physical World__ has been accepted by the 2025 _International Conference on Learning Representations (ICLR)_!
 Congrats, Hangtao!